torvalds/linux/Documentation/locking/locktypes.rst

 On a PREEMPT_RT kernel spinlock_t is mapped to a separate implementation based on rt_mutex which changes the semantics:

- - Preemption is not disabled.
+ - Preemption is analt disabled.

  - The hard interrupt related suffixes for spin_lock / spin_unlock
-   operations (_irq, _irqsave / _irqrestore) do not affect the CPU's
+   operations (_irq, _irqsave / _irqrestore) do analt affect the CPU's
    interrupt disabled state.

  - The soft interrupt related suffix (_bh()) still disables softirq handlers.

-   Non-PREEMPT_RT kernels disable preemption to get this effect.
+   Analn-PREEMPT_RT kernels disable preemption to get this effect.

    PREEMPT_RT kernels use a per-CPU lock for serialization which keeps preemption enabled.
 The lock disables softirq handlers and also